Opinion: What Rashford did for a fellow player should never have had to happen

 Why is Marcus Rashford having to ‘step in and rescue’ one of the world’s most famous footballers?

-This is the sad reality of being a woman in 2023
+Is this the sad reality of being a woman in 2023?

 You might have seen headlines over the weekend about Aston Villa’s Alisha Lehmann, who was out celebrating in Manchester with friends when she had to be “rescued from a mob” of men (by Marcus Rashford, nonetheless).
 Some of the resulting coverage in the tabloids focused on Lehmann as “one of the world’s sexiest footballers”.

-To me, this is symptomatic of the issue, is rooted in sexism and is every bit as egregious as the “mob” who wouldn’t leave Lehmann alone.
+To me, this is symptomatic of the issue and is every bit as egregious as the “mob” who wouldn’t leave Lehmann alone.
 Clearly, Rashford stepping in should never have had to happen in the first place.
-This is the sad reality of being a woman in 2023.
+Is this the sad reality of being a woman in 2023?

 But focusing on her looks in the aftermath of the incident is part of the problem – it might even have helped to create the situation in the first place.
 Rather than delving into why the “mob” felt emboldened to treat her in such a way, we were reminded of her physical appearance.
 It’s achingly disappointing.
 I’m sure male footballers are “mobbed” by fans too – but far less is written about what they look like.